-With interest rates lower than ever before, the last few years have seen a significant rise in the popularity of equity release schemes.
-You could save a considerable sum on interest by switching…
+The last few years have seen a significant rise in the popularity of equity release schemes.
+You could save money on interest by switching…

-Equity release plans (where you release some of the equity in your home) have become increasingly popular in the past few years, mainly because interest rates are lower than ever before.
-More than 214,000 lifetime mortgages (the most popular form of equity release) were bought between 2015 and the end of 2020 according to the Financial Conduct Authority.
+Equity release plans (where you release some of the equity in your home) have become increasingly popular in the past few years, with more people seeking to top up their retirement income.
+More than 214,000 lifetime mortgages (the most popular form of equity release) were bought between 2015 and the end of 2020, according to the Financial Conduct Authority.

-The competitive rates and flexibility of existing schemes make them more appealing to those in need of additional income or those who want to gift their children money for a house deposit sooner rather than later.
+The flexibility of existing schemes makes them more appealing to those needing additional income or those who want to gift their children money for a house deposit sooner rather than later.

 You could pay less interest

-If you have taken out an equity release plan five years ago or more, it’s worth getting it reviewed so that you can see if you can switch to a new deal and make a substantial saving.
+If you have taken out an equity release plan five years ago or more, it’s worth reviewing it so that you can see if you can switch to a new deal and make a substantial saving.
 You could be paying a much lower rate of interest.

 To put things into perspective, here are some real-life examples of situations where some of our clients have made a saving on equity release by switching: